httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ## Specifying Client Behaviours {#clients}

-HTTP does not mandate some behaviours that have nevertheless become very common; if these are not explicitly specified by applications using HTTP, there may be confusing or interoperability problems.
+HTTP does not mandate some behaviours that have nevertheless become very common; if these are not explicitly specified by applications using HTTP, there may be confusion and interoperability problems.
 This section lists common examples of this, and recommends default handling for them.

 * Redirect handling - applications using HTTP SHOULD specify that 3xx redirect status codes be followed automatically.
 See {{!RFC7231}}, Section 6.4.